 The heart is a muscular organ that lies in the chest, and it pumps blood through the network of blood vessels in the body.
 It’s composed of four chambers: a right and left atrium, as well as a right and left ventricle.

-Next are blood vessels, which are tube-like structures that carry the blood being pumped by the heart.
+Next are the blood vessels, which are tube-like structures that carry the blood being pumped by the heart.
 Arteries are the blood vessels that carry oxygen-rich blood away from the heart to supply the body with oxygen and nutrients, and veins carry carbon dioxide-rich blood and waste products from other parts of the body back into the heart.

 The blood running through these blood vessels also carry signaling molecules, called hormones, which allow for communication between organs and organ systems.